Virus-hunting trio win Nobel for hepatitis C discovery

 Nominations for this year’s award preceded the global spread of the new coronavirus pandemic, but the choice of winners recognises the importance of identifying a virus as the first step in winning the battle against a new disease.

-Rice said that, with the strides being made in gene sequencing, it would be possible today for researchers to achieve “spectacular” progress towards developing treatments and vaccines for COVID-19.
+Rice said advances in gene sequencing would make it possible today for researchers to achieve “spectacular” progress towards developing treatments and vaccines for COVID-19.

-It was the second Nobel Prize for Medicine to be awarded for hepatitis research after Baruch Blumberg won in 1976 for determining that one form of blood-borne hepatitis was caused by a virus that came to be known as hepatitis B. The virus that causes hepatitis A, which is easily treated, is transmitted through contaminated water or food.

 Nearly 3 million hepatitis C sufferers are co-infected with the human immunodeficiency virus (HIV) that causes AIDS, according to the WHO.